thomami244/Capstone_Project_Sentiment_Analysis/README.md

 **Capstone Project - Sentiment Analysis & Recommendation Systems**

-Built as part of a comprehensive machine learning program focusing on practical applications of collaborative filtering and natural language processing.
+Built by Michael Thomas as part of the curriculumn of a MSC in AI/ ML.

 ---